What are forms of Cognitive Disabilities?

 We introduced cognitive disability to you, but let’s go into the details.
 Cognitive Disability is a condition that affects the way an individual functions or socializes with others.
 Sometimes, the affected person develops slower than the average person without a mental disability.
 It can take longer to walk, speak, learn, eat, or care for themselves.
 It involves a diverse form of neurological disorders, mental health, and neurological issues.
 Unfortunately, people with this disability can experience barriers to accessing the web due to websites’ default design.
 Several factors could cause this condition, amongst which are:

 - Pregnancy complications: This is a situation where babies have an issue growing before they are born.
 Such problems could stem from the incomplete division of the baby’s cell as the baby grows internally.
-It can also be caused when the mother drinks alcohol during pregnancy.
+A pregnant woman may also use it.

-- Genetic: Cognitive impairment can also be caused by abnormal genes inherited from the wrong gene combination, abnormal genes, or other complications arising from the parent’s genetic makeup.
+- Genetic: Cognitive impairment can also be caused by abnormal genes inherited.
+It can be from the wrong gene combination, abnormal genes, or other complications arising from the parent’s genetic makeup.

 - Health problems: Diseases such as measles, whooping cough or meningitis, and even malnutrition encountered while growing up can lead to an individuals’ cognitive disorders.